DEVELOPMENT TOPICS: Sports development

 • Providing sports infrastructure by building and maintaining sports facilities in underserved communities.

-• Integrating sports with life skill and education.
+• Integrating sports with life skills and education.

-• Promoting gender equality in sports by encourage girls to participate in traditionally male-dominated sports.
+• Promoting gender equality in sports by encouraging girls to participate in traditionally male-dominated sports.

 • Aligning corporate social responsibility initiatives with sports development goals to maximise impact.